How to train a model in Python

 print(f"Review: {review}\nSentiment: {'Positive' if sentiment == 1 else 'Negative'}")

-• The CountVectorizer first converts the raw text of customer reviews into numerical data based on word counts.
+CountVectorizerconverts the raw text of the reviews into numerical feature vectors based on word counts. - Then, the

 Optimizing models with GridSearchCV hyperparameter tuning